tikonen/telephone_box_driver/firmware/telephone_box/README.md

 # Telephone box driver firmware.

 Firmware runs on an Arduino and controls a board for interfacing a classic rotary dial phone.
+Serial parameters: 57600-8-N-1

 ## Led signals

-Yellow - On when phone Off-hook
+* Yellow - On when phone Off-hook
-Red - On when phone is ringing
+* Red - On when phone is ringing
-Green - Solid: Device ready, Blinking: dial error and phone must be hang up to reset the error.
+* Green - On: Device ready.
+Blinking: dial error and phone must be hang up to reset the error.

-Alternative blinking of Red and Green indicates self-test failure.
+Simultaneous alternate blinking of Red and Green indicates self-test failure.

 ## Serial command interface